grief work and traumatic loss treatment

 Suicide loss and suicide loss survivorship

-Suicide loss is a type of traumatic loss that I have particular expertise in.
-Suicide loss survivors are more likely to meet criteria for Prolonged Grief Disorder and/or PTSD than survivors of other traumatic losses.
-I think this says a lot more about the nature of suicide loss than it does about the person receiving the diagnosis.
-Therapy for suicide loss focuses on alleviating trauma symptoms without pathologizing normal human grieving.
+Suicide loss is a form of traumatic loss that I have particular experience working with.
+People who lose someone to suicide are more likely to meet criteria for Prolonged Grief Disorder or PTSD compared to people who experience many other kinds of loss.
+In my view, this reflects the uniquely complex and painful nature of suicide loss more than it reflects anything about the person who is grieving.
+Therapy in this context focuses on easing trauma symptoms while honoring and supporting the very human process of grief.

 WHAT IS DISENFRANCHISED GRIEF?